surawold/Neutron_CT_ASTRA_toolbox/README.md

 # (Neutron) CT-using-ASTRA-toolbox
-Reconstruction of CT from a given set up projection images using projectors provided in ASTRA toolbox.
+Reconstruction of CT from a given set of projection images using projectors provided in ASTRA toolbox.

 Tomography reconstruction from a given set of projection images.
 Includes window-selection, pre-processing, sub-sampling (for exploration of sparse view effects).
 Three (most cited) algorithms: 1.
 FBP, 2.
 SIRT, and 3.
 TV (FISTA implementation: https://github.com/dmpelt/pytvtomo).
 Choice of projector types (ASTRA toolbox: https://www.astra-toolbox.com/docs/algs/index.html#) and beam geometry specifications.